andreluizlima/chat_flutter/README.md

 # chat_flutter

 ## Description
-This is a simple Chat App made in Flutter
+This is a simple Chat Example App made in Flutter

 ## Details
 ```diff